vinnymeller/twm/README.md

           Prompt user to select a globally-defined layout to open the workspace with.

           Using this option will override any other layout definitions.

+  -e, --existing
+          Prompt user to select an existing tmux session to attach to.

+          This nullifies all other options.

+  -g, --group
+          Prompt user to start a new session in the same group as an existing session.

+          Setting this option nullifies the layout and path options.

   -p, --path <PATH>
           Open the given path as a workspace.